You might have heard of email analysis, but did you know phone risk assessment is increasingly popular to combat fraud?

-- Manual review: our innovative one-click Chrome extension lets you check phone numbers directly from your browser, and with near instant results.
+- Manual review: our innovative phone API lets you check phone numbers directly with near instant results.

 - API integration: our phone API gives you the same granular results at scale, and without adding friction for users.
 Getting the raw data is particularly useful if you already have a fraud prevention tool and need to boost its precision with extra information.

 - Full end-to-end platform: SEON Sense is the modular, end-to-end fraud detection solution that gives you complete control over the rules and risk scores.
 Phone data is analyzed along with IP, email and device information to give you a full picture of who your users are.

 How Legal is Phone Risk Assessment?

 It’s completely legal, as long as the data is found on open source databases.
 At SEON, our phone analysis tool is fully GDPR compliant, and designed to let your business meet all data protection regulations.

 We are also ISO27001-certified, so you can be certain your customer data is in safe hands with us.

 Ready to Protect Your Business With the Right Tools?

 Getting started with phone risk assessment is only a few clicks away.
 If your business is seeing an increase in fraudulent transactions, chargebacks or other forms of attacks, we’re confident phone screening will help.

 This is particularly true if you combine it with any of our other fraud modules, such as Email analysis, IP analysis and Device Fingerprinting — all designed to work independently or together to give you full control over how to grow your business safely.